osaton/do-proxy/README.md

 ## Accessing `storage` methods

-`DOStorage` can be used as Durable Object class as is.
+`DOProxy` can be used as Durable Object class as is.
 It gives you access to Durable Object instance's Transactional storage API methods (excluding `transaction` which can't be proxied because of JSON serialization.
 See [batch method](#batch)).

-Simple example where `DOStorage` is used as `Counter` class for Durable Object `COUNTER`:
+Simple example where `DOProxy` is used as `Counter` class for Durable Object `COUNTER`:

 ```ts
 const account = Account.from(env.ACCOUNT).get('my-account');